tiana-computer/soul/content/blog/thirdpost/thirdpost.md

 What makes your blog your own?

-Share your 5 ideas on your blog wish list?
-Let's see how we can add them to your website.
+What's on your blog wish list?
+Experiment with adding features and content to your website.

 Some ideas if you're stuck...
 - [Image hover effects](https://www.w3schools.com/howto/howto_css_image_overlay.asp)